Archive for the ‘Best Cities for Business in the USA’ Category

 New York Central Business District

-New York City’s Central Business District is the largest of its kind in the United States and is one of the world’s most prosperous and resilient business hubs.
-Although there are several designated business districts in New York, the city’s primary Central Business District (CBD) refers to the area consisting of Midtown and Downtown Manhattan.
-This area has been an influential economic and financial center since the 19th century, mainly thanks to the presence of the New York Stock Exchange and other important financial institutions.
+New York City’s Central Business District, which encompasses Midtown and Downtown Manhattan, has been an influential economic and financial capital since the 19th century, mainly thanks to the presence of the New York Stock Exchange (NYSE) and other important financial institutions.

-Key Facts & Figures
+Key Facts & Figures about NYC Central Business District

 Read the rest of this entry »